YanaRGeorgieva/IPL-tasks/README.md

-# IPL-tasks
-The tasks for my Implementation of programming languages course at FMI 2018/2019
+# The tasks for my Implementation of programming languages course at FMI 2018/2019